Submissions

 The ethics statement must be declared under the first subheading of the Materials and Methods section.
 Any manuscript submitted without a suitable ethics statement will not be considered until an appropriate and explicit statement is presented.

-STUDIES INVOLVING ANIMALS (LIVE VERTEBRATES) must be performed in strict accordance with internationally accepted standards and regulations.
-Authors must refer to the approval obtained from their Institutional Animal Care and Use Committee or equivalent Institutional Ethics Committee.
+STUDIES INVOLVING ANIMALS (LIVE VERTEBRATES) must be performed strictly with internationally accepted standards and regulations.
+Authors must refer to the approval from their Institutional Animal Care and Use Committee or equivalent Institutional Ethics Committee.

 Formatting